 Your maternity leave may require handovers or decisions that are best managed before news gets out.
 And if you have any worries about telling your boss, do feel free to go via HR so you have some back-up.

 What if my employer reacts badly to my pregnancy?

 What if your pregnancy is met with a ‘less than enthusiastic’ response?
 Or your manager is genuinely happy for you but concerned about how your maternity leave will affect the business?
 Whatever the reaction, remember that you have a right to a career and a family.
 And you should never be made to feel bad about juggling the two.
 There is also lots of advice and information to help you tackle any negative reactions or treatment because of your pregnancy (Maternity Action, 2019b).

 Is there anything else I should keep in mind when speaking to my employer about being pregnant?

-There are some things that it’s useful to keep in mind when you go for ‘the chat’.
-Some stuff to think about is:
+There are some things that are useful to keep in mind when you go for ‘the chat’.
+Some stuff to think about include: